jkwascom/d2ad/README.md

 Ugh, _another_ ID?
-Yeah, I’m afraid so… Thankfully there’s an easy way to snag this one—it’s the number on the end of your [DOTABUFF](http://dotabuff.com/) profile URL.
-If you’re a Dota 2 player and aren't using DOTABUFF, you should go check it out and come back to this later.
+Yeah, I’m afraid so… Thankfully there’s an easy way to snag this one—it’s the number on the end of your [Dotabuff](http://dotabuff.com/) profile URL.
+If you’re a Dota 2 player and aren't using Dotabuff, you should go check it out and come back to this later.

 You can always check the help for all the nitty-gritty: